tundish/blathnaid/blathnaid/tale/chapters.rst

 Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon in place to take on the burden of both manufacture and assurance of all such things in the City.

 But the Boilermakers it seemed did not understand metallurgy.
 They were diligent in the prooving of their seams, yet they had no care at all that the flux was contaminating the Gin.

 Second wish gone
 ----------------

 And that was all that Fell would say, and he went back to his work.
 So Jack dangled his legs over the dock for a bit, then went back to the cellar to sleep.

 Try That
 --------

 At midnight in the cellar, up popped Krol.
-Jack was pleased to see him, and went over to the second barrel, upon which was painted 'That'.
+Jack was pleased to see him, and went over to the second barrel, upon which was painted **That**.
 Jack opened the tap until the tundish was half to the brim and he passed it into the beam of moonlight which held the ghostly shape.

 Sensitivity
 -----------

 Krol needed no second invitation, and drank the beer gratefully.
-Then he set the dish down again, and went back to the trivet, which was there on the floor.
+Then he set the dish down again, and went back to the Trivet, which was there on the floor.
 And he indicated one of the spokes and said, "Do you know what this one is?", and of course Jack did not.
-"This one stands for Sensitivity", said Krol.
+"This one stands for **Sensitivity**", said Krol.
 He paused for a moment, trying not to stumble over his words.
 "Sensitivity.
 Try to train that.
 It can be cultivated, can sensitivity."